vibhav950/zerotunnel/docs/specifications/KAPPA.md

 KAPPA provides three levels of security with tradeoffs in ease of storage of the master password.
 For each level, the active password(s) can be generated by either party but must be transferred to the peer before a handshake can be started.
 The three modes are listed as follows:

+KAPPA provides three password-authentication models offering different levels of tradeoff between security and ease of use:

 - **KAPPA0 - static password (least secure)**
   Authentication is done with a static pre-shared master password used over multiple handshakes.
-Once configured, the password must be expired and re-generated either through a timeout/TTL mechanism or manually.
+This form of authentication requires parties to regularly rotate passwords for a weaker assurance of forward secrecy.

 - **KAPPA1 - password bundle (more secure)**
- Both parties store a preset bundle of N one-time use passwords (_Password<sub>1</sub>_, _Password<sub>2</sub>_, ..., _Password<sub>N</sub>_).
-The initiator randomly selects a password _Password<sub>k</sub>_ to be used for the handshake sends and deletes it from the bundle.
-To indicate which password needs to be picked, the initiator sends the password identifier k to the responder as part of the initial message.
-Using this scheme, the two peers can initiate a maximum of N handshakes total before having to re-generate the password(s).
+  Both parties store a preset bundle of N one-time use randomly generated passwords {_Password<sub>1</sub>_, _Password<sub>2</sub>_, ..., _Password<sub>N</sub>_}.
+The initiator selects a candidate password _Password<sub>1<=k<=N</sub>_ from this bundle to use as the master password for the current session, and sends the password identifier _k_ to the responder as part of the initial message.
+Both parties then delete this password from their bundles.
+The pair can therefore perform a maximum of N successful handshakes thereafter having to establish (a) new password(s).

 - **KAPPA2 - one-time password (most secure)**
- The initiator generates a new random _Password_ which will be used for one session and then erased.
+  The initiator generates a new phonetic _Password_ by randomly sampling words from a pre-defined dictionary which will be used only for the current session.
 The application prompts the responder to enter the one-time password which is required to progress the handshake.

 > [!CAUTION]
 > In most cases, the security of an application using KAPPA depends on how master keys are managed outside the protocol.
-While KAPPA implementations shall offer a secure way for clients to generate password sets, the process of transferring master keys from the source to the target site is beyond the scope of this protocol.
+While KAPPA implementations shall offer a secure way for clients to generate password sets, the process of transferring master keys from the source to the target site and secure storage of a password for its lifetime are concepts beyond the scope of this specification.

 ## 7. Security considerations